RobRR/bohemians-v-dundalk-prediction/README.md

 # Match preview: Bohemians v Dundalk

-When Bohemians and Dundalk last met at Dalymount Park in the league (20 March 2026), the game ended in a 1-1 draw.
+When Bohemians and Dundalk last met at Dalymount Park in the league (Friday, 20 March 2026), the game ended in a 1-1 draw.

 Interestingly, the Dixon-Coles model predicts another 1-1 draw when the sides renew acquaintances at the Phibsborough venue on Friday, 19 June 2026 (7.45pm) in the League of Ireland’s Premier Division.